Asia shares mixed on trade outlook, tighter China oversight

 Never miss a local story.

-ENERGY: Benchmark U.S. crude fell 13 cents to $61.23 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude fell 3 cents to $61.33 a barrel in electronic trading on the New York Mercantile Exchange.
 It lost 68 cents, or 1.1 percent, to $61.36 a barrel in New York.
-Brent crude, used to price international oils, gave up 12 cents to $64.83 per barrel.
+Brent crude, used to price international oils, added 1 cent to $64.96 per barrel.
 It shed 54 cents to $64.95 a barrel in London.

 Comments